awsdocs/amazon-connect-admin-guide/doc_source/set-recording-behavior.md

 ## Description<a name="set-recording-behavior-description"></a>
 + Sets options for recording and/or monitoring \(listen\-in\) voice and chat conversations\.
-+ If you've signed up for the [Contact Lens for Amazon Connect](enable-analytics.md) preview, it enables analytics for that contact flow\.
-To use Contact Lens for Amazon Connect you also need to enable it as the instance level\.
-For instructions, see [Update instance settings](update-instance-settings.md)\.
++ It enables features in Contact Lens for Amazon Connect\.
+For more information, see [Analyze conversations using Contact Lens for Amazon Connect](analyze-conversations.md)\.

 ## Properties<a name="set-recording-behavior-properties"></a>